objectionary/sodg.rs/README.md

 transitively point to it.

 The current implementation keeps runtime overhead low by interning edge labels and indexing them through a hybrid small-map/hash-map structure.
-Edge payloads are stored in a `Hex` helper that keeps tiny blobs inline and promotes larger values to reference-counted slices so cloning a graph snapshot stays cheap.
+Edge payloads are stored in a `Hex` helper that keeps tiny blobs inline and promotes larger values to reference-counted slices, so cloning a graph snapshot stays cheap.

 Here is how you can create a di-graph: